fenago/puppet-course/quickstart/md/Lab_2.md

 `ensure` to `stopped`, Puppet will stop the service if it is running.

-Services may also be set to start when the system boots, using the `enable` parameter.
-If `enable` is set to
-`true`, the service will start at boot.
-If, on the other hand, `enable` is set to `false`, it will not.
-Generally speaking, unless there\'s a good reason not to, all services should be set to start at boot.

 ### Getting help on resources with puppet describe